 (d) is an offence under the criminal law of a jurisdiction outside Canada, if a similar act or omission would be an offence referred to in clause (a), (b) or (c) if it were committed in Canada;

 whether the act or omission occurred before or after this Act came into force. (« acte criminel désigné »)

-"director" means the person appointed under The Civil Service Act as the director for the purpose of this Act. (« directeur »)
+"director" means the person appointed under Part 3 of The Public Service Act as the director for the purpose of this Act. (« directeur »)

 (a) a personal representative of the convicted or accused person, including an executor, administrator, committee, trustee or receiver of the person;

 (b) a person to whom the convicted or accused person has assigned his or her rights;